 So step out of your comfort zone and take some chances.
 If you’re not sure about an item just make sure there’s a good return policy.
 These kinds of things take time so don’t feel like you have to go out there and buy a whole new wardrobe at once, nothing spoils a wardrobe make over more than power shopping (at least I think).
 But remember to feel like shevellee when you sporting your new wardrobe.

-Good luck, I believe in you!posted almost 5 years ago
+Good luck, I believe in you!posted over 7 years ago